Scott LaFaro

 Rocco Scott LaFaro (April 3, 1936 – July 6, 1961) was an American jazz double bassist known for his work with the Bill Evans Trio.
 LaFaro broke new ground on the instrument, developing a countermelodic style of accompaniment rather than playing traditional walking basslines, as well as virtuosity that was practically unmatched by any of his contemporaries.
-Despite his short career, he remains one of the most influential jazz bassists, and was ranked number 16 on Bass Player magazine's top 100 bass players of all time.
+Despite his short career and death at the age of 25, he remains one of the most influential jazz bassists, and was ranked number 16 on Bass Player magazine's top 100 bass players of all time.

 Early life

-Born in Newark, New Jersey, United States, the son of a big band musician, LaFaro was five when his family moved to Geneva, New York.
+LaFaro was born in Newark, New Jersey, the son of a big band musician.
+He was five when his family moved to Geneva, New York.
 He started playing piano in elementary school, bass clarinet in middle school, and tenor saxophone when he entered high school.
 He took up double bass at 18 before entering college because learning a string instrument was required of music education majors.
 After three months at Ithaca College, he concentrated on bass.
 He played in groups at the College Spa and Joe's Restaurant on State Street in downtown Ithaca.

 Career

 Beginning in 1955, he was a member of the Buddy Morrow big band.
 He left that organization to work in Los Angeles.
 LaFaro spent most of his days practicing his instrument.
-He practiced from sheet music for the higher-pitched clarinet to improve his facility the upper register for bass.
+He practiced from sheet music for the higher-pitched clarinet to improve his facility with the upper register for bass.
 Fellow bassist Red Mitchell taught him how to pluck strings with both the index and middle fingers independently.
 For much of 1958, LaFaro was with pianist/vibraphonist Victor Feldman's band.

 In 1959, after working with trumpeter Chet Baker, bandleader Stan Kenton, vibraphonist Cal Tjader, and clarinetist Benny Goodman, LaFaro returned east and joined Bill Evans, who had recently left the Miles Davis Sextet.
 With Evans and drummer Paul Motian he developed the counter-melodic style that would come to characterize his playing.
 Evans, LaFaro, and Motian were committed to the idea of three equal voices in the trio, working together for a singular musical idea and often without any musician explicitly keeping time.

 By late 1960, LaFaro was in demand as a bassist.
 He replaced Charlie Haden as Ornette Coleman's bassist in January 1961.
 For a time, Haden and LaFaro shared an apartment.
 He also played in Stan Getz's band between jobs with the Bill Evans trio.
-Around this time he received a greeting card from Miles Davis suggesting that Davis wanted to hire him.
+Around this time, he received a greeting card from Miles Davis that suggested Davis wanted to hire him.

 In June 1961, the Bill Evans trio began two weeks of performances at the Village Vanguard in New York City.
 The trio attracted attention for its style.
 The last day was recorded for two albums, Sunday at the Village Vanguard and Waltz for Debby.